 - Take your dog to the veterinarian for regular check-ups.
 If you do not have a veterinarian, ask your local animal shelter or a pet-owning friend for a referral and check out our information on choosing a veterinarian.

 - Spay or neuter your dog.
 Dogs who have this routine surgery tend to live longer, be healthier, and have fewer behavior problems (e.g., biting, running away).
 By spaying or neutering your dog, you are also doing your part to reduce the problem of pet overpopulation.

 - Give your pooch a nutritionally balanced diet, including constant access to fresh water.
 Ask your veterinarian for advice on what and how often to feed your pet.

 - Enroll your dog in a training class.
 Positive training will allow you to control your companion's behavior safely and humanely, and the experience offers a terrific opportunity to enhance the bond you share with your dog.
 Check out our information on choosing a dog trainer.

 - Give your dog enough exercise to keep him physically fit (but not exhausted).
 Most dog owners find that playing with their canine companion, along with walking him twice a day, provides sufficient exercise.
 If you have questions about the level of exercise appropriate for your dog, consult your veterinarian.

 - Be loyal to and patient with your faithful companion.
 Make sure the expectations you have of your dog are reasonable and remember that the vast majority of behavior problems can be solved.
-If you are struggling with your pet's behavior, contact your veterinarian or local animal shelter for advice, and check out The HSUS' Pets for Life campaign information.
+If you are struggling with your pet's behavior, please consider our behavioral training program at the Humane Society of Northeast Georgia.